wp-plugins/image-widget/readme.txt

 = Where do I go to file a bug or ask a question? =

 Please visit the forum for questions or comments: http://wordpress.org/tags/image-widget/

- == Upgrade Notice ==

-This upgrade should have no impact on existing installs.